 Enroll in a Family Program

-Drug and alcohol abuse are seen as family diseases at its core, and it is important that the family gets as much support and guidance as the addict.
+Drug and alcohol abuse are seen as family diseases at its core, and it is important that the family gets as much support and guidance as the addict does.
 In order for families to better help the addict, attending meetings such as Al-Anon or Nar-anon are essential in order to receive continual education on the disease of addiction as well as ongoing peer support.
 Families can also register for family programs (if available) at the drug treatment facility their loved one is attending.
 The process of recovery is continual and families need to grow into recovery much like their loved one who is struggling with addiction and finding recovery.